kubemq-io/docs/docs/rest.md

 ::: danger IMPORTANT
 Please make sure to include KubeMQ Token/Key in any request to public playground.
 You can find your Token/Key in your KubeMQ account profile [here](https://account.kubemq.io/home/profile).
 :::
 ## Send Event Message

-Send Event RPC call send an event message for both Events and Events Store patterns.
+Send an Event RPC call and send an event message for both Events and Events Store patterns.

-Send Event endpoint is a `POST` function to `host/send/event` where `host` is the KubeMQ REST interface address.
+Send Event endpoint is a `POST` function to `{{host}}/send/event` where `host` is the KubeMQ REST interface address.

 `POST` Event message JSON structure:
 ```